Category Archives: Popular culture

 But humans are impatient.
 Anyway, some of us might not be around in 2099 (maybe even you, or that old guy over there).
 So they just went ahead.

 I would not have been tempted to do that.
 I mean, if this first 25-year period had contained a 1939, or even a 1967 — a year that just put all others to shame — I would have.
-But while there a few good pictures here and there, you have to lower your standards a good bit to come up with.
+But while there have been a few good pictures here and there, you have to lower your standards a good bit to come up with a HUNDRED.
 It hasn’t been what you’d call a creatively inspired period.
 It’s not just with regard to movies; look at all the sad pop music since about 1993.
 The recent films are a bit more inspired than that, but not by much.

 A top 25 would have been more doable without lowering your aim.
 I’m stretching the point by going full Nick Hornby — get it down to five!
 But you’ll see from my Honorable Mentions list that I could easily have settled on 25.